 Continued Support for Sustainable Peace in Colombia

 The program will continue to support information campaigns on peace progress, critical small infrastructure in conflict-impacted communities to provide essential services and bring stakeholders together (such as schools, health clinics, and community centers), and local and regional development planning using roundtables to incorporate peace priorities.
-Regardless of the activity, Transforma works quickly and flexibly to establish linkages that build peace with GOC and community representatives through iterative and collaborative design and implementation.
+We will also provide strategic technical support to public agencies aat the local, regional and national levels.

 MSI, and its parent company, Tetra Tech, have been strong development partners of Colombia for many years.
-Through a series of impactful projects focused on strengthening monitoring and evaluation capacities, local governance and building citizen participation, MSI has used innovative and inclusive approaches with its Colombian partners to support the transition from conflict to peace in Colombia since 2007.
+Through a series of impactful projects focused on strengthening monitoring and evaluation capacities, local governance and building citizen participation, we used innovative and inclusive approaches with its Colombian partners to support the transition from conflict to peace in Colombia since 2007.